Crisp air, cozy nights: This year’s best fall foliage getaways in New England

 A mix of idyllic villages and pristine nature with a thriving art scene thrown in for good measure, The Berkshires region is dotted with lakes, mountains, and crimson and butterscotch leaves that tinge the autumn terrain.
 For families, the picturesque town of Lenox offers a wealth of outdoor possibilities during autumn in New England, including hiking Pleasant Valley Wildlife Sanctuary’s miles of trails bordered by streams and a hummingbird garden.
 The universally accessible All Persons Trail at Broadmoor winds through a hemlock forest to a boardwalk, where hikers may commune with wildlife on Pike’s Pond.

-The owners of Hampton Terrace Inn are parents themselves, so families can expect a genuine welcome on any New England fall foliage vacation.
+Where to stay: The owners of Hampton Terrace Inn are parents themselves, so families with children ages 10 and older can expect a genuine welcome on any New England fall foliage vacation.
 The inn was once a Gilded Age mansion and amenities like soaking tubs and fireplaces are reminiscent of its past glory.

 White Memorial Conservation Center in Litchfield, Connecticut (Photo: Connecticut Tourism)